Species Survival Plan

 Aoudad have a social nature that works well for large groups.
 While they look like more like sheep, aoudad are actually more closely related to wild goats.
 Aoudad are very tolerant of larger ungulates, but may dominate or show aggression toward smaller hoofstock.

 In addition to generic aoudad, Fossil Rim also has a subspecies - Kordofan aoudad.
 Kordofans are of known origin and are part of a Species Survival Plan.
-The Kordofans live alongside the generic aoudad in the Game Preserve pasture, but only the Kordofans are reproductive.
+The Kordofans live alongside the generic aoudad in the Game Preserve (fourth pasture you enter), but only the Kordofans are reproductive.

 MEET THE NEIGHBORS